jdbeutel/ics699-docs/README.md

 his wife, can she share it with her friends?
 If my grandmother finally starts using the app, and asserts her privacy preferences, do they apply to the information that other users have input about her?
 Who owns that information?
-What cognative model and UI would support this?
+What cognitive model and UI would support this?

 ### unification ###